 Digital Trends Within The Retail Sector

-Digital trends affect all sectors of industry, development of digital technology and techniques come thick and fast and impact all sectors differently.
-The way in which we browse, buy and even feedback about the products and services we invest in has already changed dramatically over the last 10 or even 5 years, due to the development of technology and digital trends.
+Digital trends affect all sectors of industry; developments in digital technology and techniques come thick and fast and impact all sectors differently.
+The way in which we browse, buy and even feedback about the products and services we invest in has already changed dramatically due to developments in technology and digital trends.

-While we know that online purchase is growing it does still only account for 20% of sales, but it is experiencing the highest level of growth.
+While we know that online purchase is growing, it does still only account for 20% of sales, (in February 2019) but it is experiencing the highest level of growth.

 What digital trends can we expect from 2019 and beyond?